0Proma0/Assignment-5/README.markdown

 1. Search for "p53" in "Homo sapiens" and select a protein from the results.
 2. Load the FASTA sequence or upload a custom FASTA file.
 3. Run BLASTp and wait for results (up to 90 seconds).
-4. Filter the results table by E-value &lt; 1e-10 and Identity &gt; 50%.
+4. Filter the results table by E-value &lt; 1e-10 and Identity &gt; 50% and select Bit Score in filters.
 5. Create a scatterplot of E-value vs. Bit Score with custom colors.
 6. Download the filtered results and plot.